Marmalade-NG/marmalade-compare/compare.md

 (1) : Key management is unclear: who exactly own the keys ?
 Who has the ability to upgrade code, and manipulate the ledger ?

 (2) : Dead code, Typechecker results ignored, code difficult to read and to maintain.
 Complex control flow.
+Recommendations and best practices from the Pact team not followed.

 (3) : More than 8 serious issues already discovered

-(4) : A single serious issues has been discovered
+(4) : A single serious issue has been discovered

 (5) : Tokens identifier can't be the same on different chains, preventing X-chains transfers

 (6) : Only works in KDA in case of enabled royalty

-(7) : Lack of functionnality, could lead to unfair sales. (no minimum increment, no time extension)
+(7) : Lack of functionality, could lead to unfair sales. (no minimum increment, no time extension)

 (8) : Some cases may lock tokens / or make buyers loose funds

 (9) : Only works in KDA

-(10) : Royalities can only be paid in KDA
+(10) : Royalties can only be paid in KDA

 (12) : Potentially unsafe.
 Does not allow Marketplace to enforce the fee payment.